What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Methods

 In practice, $\mathcal{L}$ converges to a small, well-recognized set of terms.
 We define

-since ``language model'' is the substring of most of its subcategories, e.g., ``large language models'', ``Korean language models'', or ``language modeling'', and searching for ``language model'' covers all such variations.
+since ``language model'' is the substring of most of its subcategories, e.g., ``large language models'', ``Korean language models'', or ``language modeling'', and thus searching for ``language model''\footnote{Here we include other upper-case forms, e.g., ``Language Models''.
+This is implemented similar to \textit{Aliases} in \S\ref{subsubsec:construct-m}.} covers all such variations.
 We also include the most common acronyms, ``LLM'' (Large Language Models) and ``PLM'' (Pre-trained Language Models).
 The construction of $\mathcal{M}$ is elaborated in \S\ref{subsubsec:construct-m}.

 We use $m$ to represent a specific element from $\mathcal{M}$ (e.g., $m = $ BERT).
 For a span of text, $s$, we have $\mathbf{M}(s)$ representing the subset of elements from $\mathcal{M}$ that indeed appear in $s$.\footnote{We can similarly define $l$ and $L(\cdot)$ based on $\mathcal{L}$.
 In practice, however, we don't further distinguish between different LM terms, given the limited size and high convergence of $\mathcal{L}$.} While $\mathbf{M}(\cdot)$ is a function of the input text by definition, we omit the input when $s$ is the entire body (default setup) for simplicity, and write the subset as $\mathbf{M}$.
 The omission applies similarly to the notations below.